Physics-Informed Neural Network Lyapunov Functions: PDE Characterization, Learning, and Verification: Problem Formulation

 We assume that $x=0$ is a locally asymptotically equilibrium point of (\ref{eq:sys}).
 The \textit{domain of attraction} of the origin for (\ref{eq:sys}) is defined as

 We know that $\D$ is an open and connected set \cite{bhatia1967stability}.
 We call any forward invariant subset of $\D$ a \textit{region of attraction} (ROA).

 Lyapunov functions can not only certify the asymptotic stability of an equilibrium point, but can also provide regions of attraction.
-This is achieved using sub-level sets defined as

-where $c>0$ is a positive constant, and $X$ represents a domain of interest, typically the set within which a Lyapunov function is defined.
+This is achieved using sub-level sets defined as $ \mathcal{V}_c:=\set{x\in X:\, V(x)\le c}, $ where $c>0$ is a positive constant, and $X$ represents a domain of interest, typically the set within which a Lyapunov function is defined.
 We are interested in computing regions of attraction, as they not only provide a set of initial conditions with guaranteed convergence to the equilibrium point, but also ensure state constraints and safety through forward invariance.

 The goal of this paper is to provide a systematic investigation of computing Lyapunov functions using physics-informed neural networks.
 We review the PDE characterization of the domain of attraction through the work of Lyapunov \cite{lyapunov1992general} and Zubov \cite{zubov1964methods}, as well as using the notion of viscosity solutions \cite{crandall1983viscosity,bardi1997optimal} for Hamilton-Jacobi equations to formalize the existence and uniqueness of solutions.
 We then describe algorithms for learning neural Lyapunov functions through physics-informed neural networks for solving Lyapunov and Zubov PDEs.
-Through a list of examples, we demonstrate that physics-informed neural network Lyapunov functions can outperform sums-of-squares (SOS) Lyapunov functions in terms of tighter region-of-attraction estimates.
+Through a list of examples, we demonstrate that physics-informed neural network Lyapunov functions can outperform sum-of-squares (SOS) Lyapunov functions in terms of tighter region-of-attraction estimates.